flybywiresim/website/src/posts/flypados3.md

 ## Overview

-We're happy to introduce the most feature rich update yet to our onboard Electronic Flight Bag (EFB) - flyPadOS 3.
-The user interface has been completely overhauled with
-FlyByWire's new branding scheme, to bring you the best user interface in flight simulation.
-Our flyPad is the first EFB to offer support for multiple languages, which would not have been possible without the kind support from our Community.
+We are happy to introduce the most feature rich update yet to our onboard Electronic Flight Bag (EFB) - flyPadOS 3.
+The user interface has been completely overhauled with FlyByWire's new design language and principles to improve your experience.
+Our flyPad is the first EFB to offer support for multiple languages, which would not have been possible without the kind support from our community.

 There are other goodies for our pilots to dive into as well, including updated Navigraph support, a new and improved pushback feature with onboard map, lighting presets, and in-flight checklists!